Table of Contents

 Important Restrictions

-The mapping expressions have certain limitations due to how they are processed and translated.
+The custom expressions are emitted into both direct mapping code and expression trees for ProjectTo.
 Understanding these restrictions helps ensure your mappers work correctly across all scenarios.

 Why this restriction exists: Collection properties like .Count are not expression-tree compatible and cannot be translated by query providers.
 LINQ methods like .Count() are specifically designed for expression tree translation and will generate optimized SQL aggregates.